patrickcping/pingone-go-sdk-v2/management/docs/FormFieldSocialLoginButton.md

 ### NewFormFieldSocialLoginButton

-`func NewFormFieldSocialLoginButton(type_ EnumFormFieldType, position FormFieldCommonPosition, key string, idpName string, idpType EnumFormSocialLoginIdpType, idpId string, idpEnabled bool, label string, ) *FormFieldSocialLoginButton`
+`func NewFormFieldSocialLoginButton(type_ EnumFormFieldType, position FormFieldCommonPosition, key string, idpName string, idpType EnumFormSocialLoginIdpType, idpId string, label string, ) *FormFieldSocialLoginButton`

 NewFormFieldSocialLoginButton instantiates a new FormFieldSocialLoginButton object This constructor will assign default values to properties that have it defined,